zydezu/mpvconfig/README.md

 ### 2023-10-04

 - Added shadertoggle.lua
-- Fixed a bug that would crash the ModernX OSD
+- Fixed a bug that would crash the ModernX OSC

 ### 2023-08-29